 Minerva Lopez outside Latino Americana grocery store & Mariscos El Gato | Photo By R.J.
 Hartbeck

-“People who come to Calle Cherokee with the intent of opening businesses sometimes don’t always have the knowledge or a business degree to tell them how to run a business, but they are here putting in the effort and all their heart,” says Lopez.
+“People who come to Calle Cherokee with the intent of opening businesses sometimes don’t always have the knowledge or a business degree to tell them how to run a business, but they are here putting in the effort and all their heart,” said Lopez.
 “They have intent and work their a%$es off.”

 Lopez recommends a bag of the store's homemade chicharrónes (pork rinds) with hot sauce on the side.
 While no one has held an official competition, these chicharrónes have to be some of the best in the state.